6.01 DESIGNATIONS OF BENEFICIARY(IES) - GENERAL

 6.07 AUTOMATIC TERMINATION OF BENEFICIARY DESIGNATION

-Any insured under SGLI may designate as principal beneficiary or contingent beneficiary any person, firm, corporation or legal entity (including the insured's estate), individually or as a trustee.
+Any insured under SGLI may designate as Primary beneficiary or Secondary beneficiary any person, firm, corporation or legal entity (including the insured's estate), individually or as a trustee.
+Before naming a trust or other legal entity as beneficiary, the insured must ensure the trust or legal entity is established.

-a.
-Members covered under SGLI should complete SGLV Form 8286 whenever they make a beneficiary designation or change a previous designation.
+b.
+Members covered under part-time SGLI should complete form SGLV 8286 whenever they make a beneficiary designation or change a previous designation.

-(4) If a member designates more than one beneficiary, the member should specify in fractions, percentages, or monetary amounts the share to be paid to each; otherwise, they will share equally in the proceeds.
-A member may also designate a contingent beneficiary on form SGLV 8286.
-In making such a designation, the member must clearly identify each beneficiary as the principal or contingent, with the principal beneficiary always listed first.
-NOTE: A contingent beneficiary is a person or persons designated to receive the insurance proceeds if the principal beneficiaries die before the insured dies.
+(2) If a member designates more than one primary beneficiary, the member must specify in whole percentages the share to be paid to each or select equal shares.
+A member may also designate a secondary beneficiary in SOES.
+NOTE: A secondary beneficiary is a person or persons designated to receive the insurance proceeds if the primary beneficiaries die before the insured dies.

-(1) When a member has a parent who has remarried but both natural parents are living; or
+(1) A member has a parent who has remarried but both natural parents are living; or

 (2) When a member is divorced and remarried, but has children living with the first spouse; or